yweweler/single-speaker-tts/README.md

 This parameter is not learned by a model.
 It has to be determined for each dataset manually.
 There is no direct rule on what value is best.
-However, note that higher values tend to surpress the higher frequencies of the produced voice.
+However, note that higher values tend to suppress the higher frequencies of the produced voice.
 This leads to a voice is muffled.
 Usually a value greater `1.0` and bellow `1.6` works best (depending on the amount of noise perceived).